 On May 4, 2017, the Fund signed a new contract with Intrado Life and Safety Canada Inc. (formally West Safety Services Canada Incorporated) for maintenance on the 911 Call operating equipment expiring in June 2022.
+In April 2022, a contract extension with Intrado was signed, to expire in June 2024.
 Minimum future payments are as follows: